 Speaker Dr Hilary Williams FRCP

-Dr Hilary Williams FRCP
+Dr Hilary Williams FRCP Clinical vice president, Royal College of Physicians

-Speaker Dr Vicky Coyle FRCP
+Speaker Professor Vicky Coyle FRCP

-Dr Vicky Coyle FRCP Professor of medical oncology, Queen's University Belfast
+Professor Vicky Coyle FRCP Professor of medical oncology, Queen's University Belfast

 comment 1 Created with Sketch Beta.